All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can I take Gas-X while on a GLP-1 medication?

 Simethicone (Gas-X) is generally considered safe to use with GLP-1 medications.
 It works by breaking up gas bubbles in the digestive tract, which can provide quick relief.
-However, it does not prevent gas production.
+But it doesn't prevent gas production.
 Always confirm with your provider before adding any OTC medication to your routine.

 Related Articles